mit-rss/localization/README.md

 ### Part A: Grading for writing assignment (3 points) - **INDIVIDUAL EFFORT**, *REQUIRED*

 Submit your answers **individually** to the writing assignment on gradescope, preferably LaTeXed.
 You must show work (derivations, formulas used, etc.) to receive full credit.
-You may collaborate on problems but you cannot simply share answers.
+You may collaborate on problems but you cannot simply share answers - please note collaborators in your submission.
 You must write up your solutions independently.
 The 3 points of part A will be assigned based on the submitted written exercises:
 - 1 point for part (i) in question 1
 - 1 point for part (ii) in question 1
 - 1 point for question 2

 Submit your numeric answers along with your justifications to the gradescope assignment **Lab 5 Part A: Individual Submission**.
 You may check your numeric results by putting your answers in `/autograder/solutions_go_here.py` and uploading to the gradescope autograder **Lab 5 Part A: OPTIONAL**, but your grade will be based only on your explanations and answers submitted for the written portion.
 Just writing the final answer will not give total credit, even if correct.
 These questions will help you understand the algorithm before diving into coding.

 ### Part B: Grading for simulation implementation (4 points) - **TEAMWORK**, *REQUIRED*

 Implement MCL in the simulator.
 Augment the simulated odometry data with various types of noise and compare how your solution does compared to the ground truth odometry.
 Points will be assigned based on completion and the convergement of your solution in the 2D racecar simulation environment.

-Before your briefing, you should seek out a TA to check off your solution during lab hours *before the day of briefings*.
-In the case that you do not finish this part during lab hours, please contact your point TA about scheduling another time for checkoff *with timely notice* or see if any TAs are free during offices hours.
-Still, the priority during office hours is to help students with their questions not do lab check offs.
-At least one member of your team needs to be present for the checkoff and be ready to answer questions about your implementation.

 You should submit your implementation to the **Lab 5 Part B: Localization in Simulation** assignment on gradescope as a zip of your localization package.
+We will expect to see your implementation in simulation during checkoffs.

 ### [Running Unit Tests (updated 1 April 2024)](#running-unit-tests)